Prephouse/web/README.md

   in [package.json](package.json)
 - Run `pnpm i` on your CLI when you need to install any new packages
-- Run `pnpm store prune` on your CLI at your own convenience if your machine is low on disk space and contains orphan node modules in the pnpm store
+- Run `pnpm store prune` on your CLI at your own convenience if your machine is low on disk space and contains orphan node modules in its pnpm store
 - A hot reload of the Prephouse website will be triggered whenever you modify the [src](src) directory or its files